stronnag/fl2xui/docs/docs/index.md

     * `0` light theme
 	* `1` dark theme

-If a dark theme is forced, then the Window header bar (by default drawn by the Windows window manager), is still light.
-This may be forced to be dark by setting the environment variable `GTK_CSD=1`.
+The Window header bar (may be drawn by either the Windows window manager or the application).
+This is controlled by the environment variable `GTK_CSD`, (0=Native, 1=GTK).
 This may be set as a user environment variable from the Windows Control Panel.

 ### MacOS

 * Use Homebrew:

     	# install requirements:
-    	brew install meson vala gtk+3 json-glib
+    	brew install meson vala gtk4 json-glib
     	# Once (setup)
     	meson build --buildtype=release --strip --prefix=~/.local
     	# Build and install to ~/.local/bin (add to PATH if necessary)